 Colombia has always been a popular destination for foreign investment in Latin America, increasing its inflows of foreign direct investment (FDI) by a staggering 24% between 2018 and 2019, to reach $14.3 billion.
 Furthermore, Colombia became the third country from the region to join the Organization for Economic Cooperation and Development (OECD), after it was accepted in April 2019.
 Colombia’s main exports include crude oil, coffee, minerals, fruits and nuts, tress, and flowers.

 The country is bordered by Brazil, Ecuador, Peru, Panama, and Venezuela.
 Colombia is only three hours by plane from Miami in the United States, and offers easy access to every major economy in Latin America, as well as to Asian markets via the Pacific Ocean.
 Furthermore, the South American nation has reached free trade agreements (FTAs) with 60 countries and is a founder member of the Pacific Alliance, a regional economic conglomerate that also includes Chile, Mexico, and Peru.

 Someone looking for opportunities to invest or start new entrepreneurial activities in Colombia will find that is not hard to find many interesting and emerging sectors.
-With Colombia’s economy expected to grow with 3.59% in 2019 and 3.7% in 2020, (according to the International Monetary Fund) and with the growing middle-class and its associated spending, new sectors are arising and existing sectors are growing within their markets.
+With Colombia’s growing middle-class and its associated spending, new sectors are arising and existing sectors are growing within their markets.
 Colombia is known for its coffee and gold mining but has a lot more promising industries to invest in that might surprise you.